revaturelabs/caliber-staging-module-service/SETUP-ENVIRONMENT.md

 ![alt-text](./env-md-images/windows-envvar.jpg)

 4. From here click on new under the section for user variables.
-And fill out the fields as shown filling in the second field with your file path, the file path will be the absolute path to where you downloaded the service-account.json e.g.
+And fill out the fields as shown filling in the second field with your file path, the file path will be the absolute path to where you downloaded the *service-account.json* if the folder has spaces you may need to wrap the value in quotation marks e.g.
    + C:\Users\username\Downloads\service-account.json
    + C:\Users\Jay\Desktop\my-private-keys\service-account.json
    + "C:\Users\Chris\projects\Folder with Spaces\service-account.json"